sciZer0/newdiscoveries/c/README.md

 In Case #3, the 20 kg object is free-falling during 30 seconds.<br>
 In Case #4, the 20 kg object is sitting motionless on the table during 30 seconds.<br>

-What is happening in reality is:
+What is happening in reality is the following:

 In Case #1, a human is pushing upwards the 20 kg object during 30 seconds.<br>
 In Case #2, a human is pushing upwards the 20 kg object during 30 seconds.<br>